sellout/cl-glpk/README.markdown

 ## Portability

-CL-GLPK should work on any Lisp/OS/machine combination, as long as CFFI, Trivial-Garbage, Iterate, and GLPK work.
+CL-GLPK should work on any Lisp/OS/machine combination, as long as CFFI, Trivial-Garbage, Iterate, Autowrap, and GLPK work.

-CL-GLPK has been tested on SBCL 1.0.2 / Mac OS X (10.4) / PPC and CCL trunk / Mac OS X (10.6) / x86-64.
+CL-GLPK has been tested on SBCL 1.2.5 Linux x86-64 with GLPK 4.55.

 ## Quick Introduction